Yaffle/EventSource/README.md

   -----------

   * Simple server-side code - you don't need any library.
-  * Based on latest specification of EventSource
+  * Based on latest specification
   * Polyfill is independent from document methods, so you can use it in a Web Worker's
   * Cross-domain requests support ("withCredentials" is not supported in IE8-IE9)